The White-Collar Job Squeeze

 This whole scene struck me as odd, so the next time, I began to wonder about other shoppers and tried the same line of inquiry.
 As it turns out, several more people there were working for various online shopping companies, Instacart among others.
 They all had similar stories of hustling as much as possible in the evening hours to pay the bills.

 A story in the Wall Street Journal has gripped me.
 It’s about a kid who attended a very fancy school, Loyola University in Chicago.
-A degree there costs about $280,000 plus four years of lost job experience.
+A degree there costs about $280,000, plus four years of lost job experience.
 You pay it because the credential is great and opens up a world of opportunities.
-The young person the story chronicled obtained a degree in English literature and imagined a future of working for a major publisher, perhaps advising the next F. Scott Fitzgerald.
+The young person whom the story chronicled obtained a degree in English literature and imagined a future of working for a major publisher, perhaps advising the next F. Scott Fitzgerald.

 Upon graduation, he started sending out resumes.
 Ten.
-Then a hundred.
-Then several hundred.
-Then a thousand.
+Then, a hundred.
+Then, several hundred.
+Then, a thousand.
 Months went by.
 He heard nothing from any of the companies.
 Despairing, he started writing to local newspapers.
 Nothing.
 Then he tried writing and marketing his material.
 Nothing.
 After nearly a year and facing utter bankruptcy, he finally landed a job: a part-time cook but mostly dishwasher at a local diner.
-For that he is grateful.
+For that, he is grateful.

 It’s hardly unique.
 It’s the experience of a whole generation.
 These days, sending out thousands of applications and hearing nothing is considered normal.
-A person of my generation cannot imagine this but it is true.
+A person of my generation cannot imagine this, but it is true.

 The WSJ says: “The white-collar labor market is entering a more uncertain phase after cooling for more than a year.
 Job insecurity is climbing and fewer professionals feel emboldened to change their employment.
 The lack of turnover is stalling hiring even more as companies rethink their talent needs after pandemic-hiring sprees.”

 That much is very obvious.
 The hiring boom was always fragile and sketchy.
-Now it is ending as the financial squeeze from inflation eats away at corporate profits and payrolls shrink across the entire white-collar world.
+Now, it is ending as the financial squeeze from inflation eats away at corporate profits and payrolls shrink across the entire white-collar world.
 A whole generation has been caught off guard.
 They followed all the rules.
 They went into massive debt.
-They did what they were supposed to do, on the promise that all will work out in the end.
+They did what they were supposed to do, on the promise that all would work out in the end.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)